MOTTIMIVIKASCHOWDARY/MOTTIMIVIKASCHOWDARY/README.md

 ---

 ## 🧠 About Me

-👨‍🎓 I'm a B.Tech student passionate in Artificial Intelligence 🤖 Data Science 📊 Trading 📈 and Cyber Security 🔒.
-I love using cutting edge tech 💻 to solve real world problems 🌍 through hands on projects 🛠️ and continuous learning 📚.
+👨‍🎓 I'm a B.Tech student passionate about Artificial Intelligence 🤖 Data Science 📊 Trading 📈 and Cyber Security 🔒.
+I love using cutting edge tech 💻 to solve real world problems 🌍 through hands on projects 🛠️.
+Curious by nature 🔍 and committed to continuous learning 📚 I keep building new skills⚡ and creating innovative solutions 💡 while collaborating on impactful, future focused tech projects 🚀 ⚜️..........
 - 🤖 Currently exploring AI/data science, deep learning and intelligent systems
 - ☁️ Learning cloud computing and architecture for scalable applications
 - 📊 Practicing data analysis, visualization and model building on real datasets